Quick Verdict

 HSE-audit readiness

 In an HSE inspection, can you pull up every examination report for every asset, instantly?
+The HSE expects duty holders to keep thorough examination records for the lifetime of the equipment.
 Digital records that are searchable, timestamped, and retrievable by asset, date, or examiner are far more defensible than a filing cabinet.

 UK support and compliance awareness

 LOLER is UK-specific legislation.
 A vendor based in the US or Australia may not be aware of LEEA standards, UK defect category conventions, or HSE guidance.
-UK-based support matters.
+The Lifting Equipment Engineers Association (LEEA) sets the professional benchmark for competent persons in the UK.
+Software designed with LEEA members in mind is significantly easier to use for compliant thorough examinations.

-Here is how the main options stack up across the criteria that matter most for LOLER inspection work:
+Here is how the main options compare across the criteria that matter most for LOLER inspection work.
+No configuration assumed for Lolerflow.
+Other tools rated as configured out of the box:

 | Feature | Lolerflow | SafetyCulture | Inspect2GO | Spreadsheets |